Orange-OpenSource/Cloudnet-TOSCA-toolbox/README.md

 - translate it into the MIT Alloy language,
 - generate .dot, .nwdiag and .plantuml templates.

-## Then to generate network diagrams, type:
+## Then to generate network diagrams, type

 ```sh
 generate_network_diagrams Results/NetworkDiagrams/*.nwdiag